xsaher/evm-analyzer/README.md

 - [Consensys Smart Contract Best Practices](https://consensys.github.io/smart-contract-best-practices/)

 ---

-*This tool performs automated static analysis and it is demo .
-It does not replace a full manual security audit.*
+ "This tool is an active research prototype for automated static analysis and is not a substitute for a full manual security audit."